OWASP/CheatSheetSeries/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 <span style="property : $varUnsafe">Oh no</span>
 ```

+If you're using JavaScript to change a css property, look into using `style.property = x`.
+This is a **Safe Sink** and will automatically CSS encode data in it.

 Encode all characters using the `\xHH` format.
 Do not use other formats or escape strings.
 Escaping, changing execution context, and abusing parser order apply to CSS too.

 ### Output Encoding for “URL Contexts”